axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 > When initializing more complex specialized classes, consider creating an `init` method to initialize specializable fields.

+## Resolve access problems using the `package`-`private` modifier

+When you instantiate an anonymous class inside a specialized class and the anonymous class accesses private members of the surrounding specialized class, you might get a compiler error message telling you that the member cannot be accessed.
+In the following example:

+    class Buffer[@specialized T] {
+      private var array: Array[T] = ???
+      def iterator = new Iterator[T] {
+        var i = 0
+        def hasNext = i < array.length
+        def next() = ???
+      }
+    }

+an anonymous iterator should have access to the specialized array of the surrounding buffer.
+Normally, the compiler should remove the `private` modifier of the surrounding class, so that those fields don't end up `private` at the bytecode level (this is the case for both Scala and Java, I believe).
+With specialization this sometimes does not happen.
+Solution -- just make the problematic members `package`-`private`.

+> Use the `package-private` modifier for fields meant to be private to resolve access problems in inner classes.

 ## Use `trait`s where possible

 For each specialized class `C[@specialized T]`, specialization creates its normal generic version `C[T]`